dr-leo/pandaSDMX/doc/usage.rst

 .. ipython:: python

-    data_resp = ecb.get(resource_type = 'data', resource_id = 'EXR', key={'CURRENCY': 'USD+JPY'}, params = {'startPeriod': '2014'})
+    data_response = ecb.data(resource_id = 'EXR', key={'CURRENCY': 'USD+JPY'}, params = {'startPeriod': '2014'})
-    type(data_resp.msg)
-    data = data_resp.data
+    data = data_response.data
     type(data)

-Generic datasets
+Datasets
 ::::::::::::::::::::

+This section explains the key elements and structure of data sets.
+You can skip it on first read when you just want to be able to download data and export it to pandas.
+More advanced operations, e.g., exporting only a subset of series to pandas, requires some understanding of the anatomy of a data set including observations and attributes.

-At present, pandaSDMX can only process generic datasets, i.e. datasets that encompass sufficient structural information to be interpreted without consulting the related DSD.
-However, as we saw, we need the DSD anyway to understand the data structure, the meaning of dimension and attribute values, and to select series by specifying a valid key.
+As we saw in the previous section, the datastructure definition (DSD) is crucial to understanding the data structure, the meaning of dimension and attribute values, and to select series of interest from the entire data set by specifying a valid key.

-The :class:`pandasdmx.model.GenericDataSet` class has the following features:
+The :class:`pandasdmx.model.DataSet` class has the following features:

 ``dim_at_obs``
     attribute showing which dimension is at